nyxssmith/LamplighterGame/README.md

 each character has 3 slots, primary and secondary are on body and can be swapped with a key if character is lighter their secondary item still exists on them, but cannot be swapped to as ligth stick ont their back

+ any weapon or artifact can have an optional effect

+ based on characteristic list of item, it makes the effects bubbles

+ ## characteristics

+ with `*` next to the name, means it is a fancy item effect

 items have a dynamic characteristic system
  - name: effect on weapon ; effect of artifact
- - vampiric: life steal on hit ; any costs or downsides go to others
+ - vampiric*: life steal on hit ; any costs or downsides go to others
- - shielding: invulnerability when lands a hit ;others around them get hit, redirects to them
+ - shielding*: invulnerability when lands a hit ;others around them get hit, redirects to them
- - energizing: increase movement speed on hit; all in zone get movement speed buff
+ - energizing*: increase movement speed on hit; all in zone get movement speed buff
- - flaming: lights hit on fire ; chance to ignite attacker if hit
+ - flaming*: lights hit on fire ; chance to ignite attacker if hit
- - chilling; chance to freeze hit; chance to freeze attacker if hit
+ - chilling*; chance to freeze hit; chance to freeze attacker if hit
- - reaching; longer attack range; all other artifact effects in its zone are increased
+ - reaching*; longer attack range; all other artifact effects in its zone are increased
- - strong; more damage of hit; stronger atrifact effect
+ - strong*; more damage of hit; stronger atrifact effect
- - weak; less damage ; weaker artifact effect
+ - weak*; less damage ; weaker artifact effect
- - sluggish; slower attack speed; slower movement speed for all in its effect
+ - sluggish*; slower movement speed; slower movement speed for all in its effect
- - sharing; hits do a portion of their damage to any enemy in range even if not hit direct; shares artifact effect in radius
+ - sharing*; hits do a portion of their damage to any enemy in range even if not hit direct; shares artifact effect in radius
- - giving; damage to enemy is inverted to heal them; effects given to others but not self
+ - giving*; damage to enemy is inverted to heal them; effects given to others but not self
- - costly; lowers potency of item on hit ; makes effect triggering cost mana

- any weapon or artifact can have an optional effect
+## effects

+these are the collider bubbles

+ - speed
+ - health regen
+ - health decay
+ - shielding

+ all of the artifacts as well

  ### weapons